BestTimesToVisit.com Logo

 Dotonbori Dive: Beyond the Glico Sign

 While the Glico Running Man is a must-see, venture beyond the main drag to discover hidden gems.
-Explore the backstreets for tiny family-run restaurants serving authentic Osaka cuisine, and experience the vibrant energy of local nightlife away from the tourist crowds.
-Best experienced at night, when the neon lights illuminate the alleyways.
+Explore the backstreets for tiny family-run okonomiyaki restaurants and experience the vibrant energy of local life.
+Best experienced in the evening when the neon lights illuminate the streets.

 Osaka Castle's Secret Gardens